November 24th 2018

 Go to their page and check it out.
-Just download it, extract and use your ex-terminal to compile it:
+Just download it, extract and use your ex-terminal to compile and install it:

-Note: every time you modify config.h, you need to run these two commands to see the modifications.
+Note: every time you modify config.h, you need to run these two commands that command (and start a new st instance) to see the modifications.

 You will find some patches on their site, but you can also search on GitHub.